cantaloupe-project/cantaloupe/README.md

 ### Command line

-* `mvn exec:java -Dcantaloupe.config=...` will build the project and run in standalone mode, using the embedded Servlet container listening on the port(s) specified in `cantaloupe.properties`.
+* `mvn clean compile exec:java -Dcantaloupe.config=...` will build the project and run in standalone mode, using the embedded Servlet container listening on the port(s) specified in `cantaloupe.properties`.
 * `mvn clean package -DskipTests` will build a release WAR in the `target` folder, which can be run like any other.